A theoretical view of the T-web statistical description of the cosmic web: Discussion and conclusion

-As a conclusion, all redshift and scale-dependent evolution of T-web cosmic abundances that have been previously observed in numerical simulations are shown to be predictable from first principle.
-In addition, having a precise theoretical model not only allows to benchmark simulations but also understand how these features depend on choices like the threshold or on the background cosmological model.
-This information can be readily extracted from the predictions we provide here (without the need for running simulations, post-processing them, etc.).
-This is notably important when one wants to use these cosmic web elements as a cosmological probe (to go typically beyond the power spectrum), hence requiring a cost-effective inference pipeline.
+In conclusion, all redshift- and scale-dependent evolution of T-web cosmic abundances previously observed in numerical simulations are shown to be predictable from first principles.
+In addition, having a precise theoretical model not only allows us to benchmark simulations but also to understand how these features depend on choices of threshold or background cosmological model for example.
+This information can be readily extracted from the predictions we provide here (without the need to run simulations or post-process them, etc.).
+This is notably important when one wants to use these cosmic web elements as a cosmological probe (to go typically beyond the power spectrum), which requires a cost-effective inference pipeline.
 We leave investigations along this line for future works.
-Let us also emphasize that we have assumed Gaussian initial conditions in this work, but primordial non-Gaussianities could easily be added to the formalism (following for instance \cite{2013MNRAS.435..531C}) in which case a careful study of how much cosmic web abundance depends on the physics of the primordial Universe could be performed.
+Let us also emphasise that we assume Gaussian initial conditions in this work, but primordial non-Gaussianities could easily be added to the formalism (following e.g. \cite{2013MNRAS.435..531C}), in which case a careful study could be performed of the extent to which cosmic web abundance depends on the physics of the primordial Universe.

-Looking at figure~\ref{fig:G_P} for the direct result of the threshold-dependent modulation of the non-Gaussian cumulants appearing in the Gram-Charlier expansion of figure~\ref{fig:suv}, we observe that the different probabilities can fluctuate a lot when changing the threshold, as was pointed out for instance in \cite{Forero_Romero_2009} which studied the impact of the choice of the threshold on the percolation and fragmentation of the cosmic web.
-With the present formalism, all this information can be described from first-principles, which can be very useful in defining a physically motivated threshold rather than visual inspection.
+Looking at Fig.~\ref{fig:G_P} for the direct result of the threshold-dependent modulation of the non-Gaussian cumulants appearing in the Gram-Charlier expansion of Fig.~\ref{fig:suv}, we observe that the different probabilities can fluctuate significantly when changing the threshold, as was pointed out for instance by \cite{Forero_Romero_2009}, who studied the impact of the choice of the threshold on the percolation and fragmentation of the cosmic web.
+With the present formalism, all this information can be described from first principles, which can be very useful in defining a physically motivated threshold rather than relying on visual inspection.
 Working with the abundance or rarity of an environment or with a filling factor could definitely help in that direction.